MayInstitute/MayInstitute2018/Program3_IntroR/03-rstats.md

 ```

 **Tip**: Exporting to csv is useful to share your work with
-collaborators that do not use R, but for wany continous work in R, to
+collaborators that do not use R, but for many continous work in R, to
 assure data validity accords platforms, the best format is `rda`.

+***
 # Part 2: Statistical hypothesis test

 First, we are going to prepare the session for further analyses.